Michael Cranston

 Michael Cranston is a former Australian public servant who was a deputy commissioner of the Australian Taxation Office (ATO).

 Former Deputy Commissioner

 Michael Cranston was an ATO employee for over 40 years, the last period as Deputy Commissioner for Private Groups and High Wealth Individuals.
-In this role he was responsible for tax compliance of private group businesses and High Wealth Individuals.
+In the role he was responsible for tax compliance of private group businesses and High Wealth Individuals.
 He was also responsible for tax crime including offshore tax evasion, dealing with Project Wickenby and the Panama Papers.
 Cranston worked on and chaired the OECD Taskforce on Tax Crimes in Paris from 2012 to 2017.

 Tax raids

 During 2015, Cranston was the Deputy Commissioner at the time of a major operation which led to 100 tax officers raiding the Sydney premises of 12 firms, including lawyers, accountants and liquidators.
 Cranston was not directly involved in the operation.
 The 12 firms were suspected of involvement in phoenix operations, whereby companies run up tax liabilities, fail to pay the tax liabilities, and money or assets disappear or are stripped from the companies before the companies are deliberately bankrupted by the proprietors.
 The same proprietors then establish new but similar companies, and the whole process is repeated, systematically.
 The bankrupted companies are liquidated, with the intention of leaving creditors and the tax office empty-handed or short-changed.